 Billing problems can come up if the provider does not accept Medicaid.
-It is your responsibility to find out if a provider you are supposed to see takes Medicaid.
+Before you see a new health care provider, you need to first find out if they accept Vermont Medicaid.

 If the provider usually accepts Medicaid, but doesn’t want to bill Medicaid for a certain service, they must tell you that they won’t bill Medicaid before you get the service.
 They have to tell you in writing on their letterhead and they have to get you to sign the letter before you get the service.

 Be very careful before signing anything.
 If you aren’t sure what you’re signing, ask the provider to explain exactly what you are agreeing to when you sign.